rednodelabs/rednodebus-samples/README.md

 To use different OT credentials, specify them in `samples/common/overlay-ot-defaults.conf`.

+To enable the ranging diagnostics add the overlay `samples/common/overlay-rednodebus-ranging-diagnostic.conf` when compiling the samples.

 ## RNB Node
 Sample code for the wireless node integrating RedNodeBus + OpenThread stack.